Christ Church Cathedral (Indianapolis): Present-day church building

-In 1857 the Christ Church parish erected its second church, the present-day Christ Church Cathedral, on the site of its first church.
+In 1857, the Christ Church parish erected its second church, the present-day Christ Church Cathedral, on the site of its first church.
 Located at 131 Monument Circle in the center of downtown Indianapolis, it is the oldest church building in Indianapolis and Marion County, Indiana, that has remained in continuous use.
 Christ Church is also the oldest building on Monument Circle.

 Designed by Irish-born architect William Tinsley in an English Gothic Revival style, the church cost between $32,438 and $37,750 to build.
 Its cornerstone was laid on June 24, 1857, and the first worship service was held on May 22, 1859.
 A spire was added to the church's tower in 1869 at a cost of $1,425.
 Electric lights were installed in 1886.
 A new Episcopal residence was completed on the Circle in 1871, and a brick Sunday School building was completed in 1876.
 The parish considered relocating north of downtown Indianapolis in 1889 and deliberated over several similar options on several subsequent occasions, but each time the parishioners decided to remain on the Circle.

 Over the years Christ Church underwent several renovations and refurbishments.
-In 1900 W. and J. Lamb architects from New York, with Vonnegut and Bohn of Indianapolis acting as supervising architects, renovated and redecorated the church at an approximate cost of $32,294.
+In 1900, W. and J. Lamb architects of New York, with Vonnegut and Bohn of Indianapolis acting as supervising architects, renovated and redecorated the church at an approximate cost of $32,294.
 The architects deepened the chancel, added an exterior porch (lychgate), and designed a new parish house on the west end of the church.
 Another renovation took place in 1927, when the church's basement was excavated at a cost of $75,000 to create additional space underneath the building for educational and recreational use.
 Additional renovations took place in 1936.
 The church's interior and its parish house were refurbished in 1954 at an estimated cost of $300,000 to replace the redecoration made in 1900 because it was incongruent with the church's English Gothic architecture.
 The church underwent additional renovations in 1973.
 The church's nave and parish hall were renovated in 1983.

 Christ Church was consecrated as the pro-cathedral for the Episcopal Diocese of Indianapolis on October 10, 1954.
 In the 1960s the church struggled through its dual role as a community parish and cathedral for the diocese, as well as its changing surroundings in downtown Indianapolis, but resolved to remain an active church in the community.
 Christ Church was recognized for its urban ministry in the 1960s under the leadership of Cathedral Dean Paul Moore Jr. Christ Church Cathedral was added to the National Register of Historic Places on July 10, 1973.